showtime-xyz/nft-editions/README.md

 | testMintByOwner()       | 48457         | 49869             | 2.91%    |
 | testMintOpenEdition()   | 67489         | 64612             | \-4.26%  |

+💁‍♂️ we purposefully optimised for the mint-by-contract flow because this is the most common by far for us (i.e. a contract is an approved minter, e.g. to enforce some requirements such as an allowlist).
+We made the trade-off to deprioritize mints that come from the owner because it should be much less likely in practice.

 ### Batch Mint

 |                         | Zora editions | Showtime editions | % change |